wh75er/compilers/README.md

 # Basic regex parser

 This program is parsing basic regex and transforming it into Deterministic Finite Automaton.
-Parser is a recursive-descent parser with the following grammars:
+Parser is a recursive-descent parser with the following grammar:

 ```
 regex ::= <concat> '|' <regex> | <concat>